 Fear Keeps Us From Success

-In the parable of the talent, the servant that was given one talent but did not do anything with it told his master “I was afraid and went out and hid your gold in the ground” (Matthew 25:25 NIV).
+In The Parable of the Talents, the servant that was given one talent but did not do anything with it told his master “I was afraid and went out and hid your gold in the ground” (Matthew 25:25 NIV).
 Fear kept him back from success and while he thought he was being safe, it ended up costing him.

 This is a major life lesson for all of us.
 Each of us only has one life to live and so we shouldn’t let anything keep us back from reaching our potential.
-There are lots of examples of how fear kept people back in The Bible and more than we can imagine today.
+There are lots of examples of how fear kept people back in The Bible, and it keeps more people back nowadays than we can imagine.
 I expand on this lesson in my article 3 Life Lessons On Fear In The Bible.

 Before moving on to the next lesson, I want to touch on how the safe route could end up costing us.
 Because of fear we may do or refrain from doing certain things because we think it’s safe, but in reality, it may not be as safe as we think.
 Like the servant in the parable hid his monetary talent, we may hide our God-given gifts and attempt to succeed at things that appear more popular or stable.

 For example, ignoring your gift of teaching to pursue a career in law or medicine.
-In the end, we’ll probably end up regretting it, costing us a life of true fulfillment.
-If that’s you today, remember “A gift opens the way and ushers the giver into the presence of the great” (Proverbs 18:16 NIV).
+In the end, you’ll probably end up regretting it, costing you a life of true fulfillment.

 What You Don’t Use, You Will Lose

-The next lesson from the parable of talents may be a hard one to accept.
-Despite the difficulty, we must learn from it.
-At the end of the parable, the master took the talent from the servant that did nothing with it and gave it to the servant that had ten talents.
+The next lesson from The Parable of the Talents may be a hard one to accept.
+Regardless, we must learn from it.
+At the end of the parable, the master took the talent from the servant that did nothing with it and gave it to the servant that now had ten talents.
 The scripture then says, “For whoever has will be given more, and they will have an abundance.
 Whoever does not have, even what they have will be taken from them” (Matthew 25:29 NIV).

 The first time I read this parable I had trouble with the idea that God would take away the little that one person had and give more to the person that has a lot.
-One explanation of this part of the parable I heard says that God was talking about interest.
+One explanation of this I heard is that God was talking about interest.
 That is, if you have little interest in something, you’ll lose it, but if you have a lot of interest you’ll attract more of it.
 Regardless if that’s 100% correct, we surely see the lesson of losing what you don’t use in day-to-day life.

 If you don’t use what you learn, you’ll forget it.
 If you don’t use your shoes, they’ll dry-rot.
 If you don’t use your money wisely, you’ll lose it.
 Although the interpretation of this part of the parable may be unclear, what’s clear is that we shouldn’t be like the lazy servant, rather, we should do something with what God gives us.